zpangerl/FitPlanner-SchoolTeamProject/Deliverable2.md

 **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+> Absolutely, I believe I contributed consistently and put forth a solid effort towards the project.
+There's always room for growth and improvement, but my dedication and the work I've put in have been substantial and in line with the project's goals.

 Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)